harimpark7/Harim-CV-Portfolio/README.md

 This is my CV / Personal Portfolio.
 You will find my full CV with linked projects and algorithms from various languages.

 # WEATHER API
-Created a custom weather API, searchable by zip code.
+Created a custom weather REST API, searchable by zip code.